AMReX-Fluids/AMReX-Hydro/Docs/source/EBGodunov.rst

 These slopes are limited with a Barth-Jesperson type of limiter that enforces no new maxima or minima when the state is predicted to the face centroids.
-(If sufficient data is available for cells with unit volume fraction, this computation instead uses a standard second- or fourth-order slope calculation with limiting as described in REF.)
+(If sufficient data is available for cells with unit volume fraction, this computation instead uses a standard second- or fourth-order slope calculation with limiting as described in Colella (1985).)

 We note that if any of the four faces that contribute to the transverse derivatives for a particular cell have zero area, all of the transverse *and* forcing terms are identically set to 0.
 For example, when constructing :math:`\tilde{u}_{i+\half,j,k}^{L,\nph}`, if any of the areas :math:`a_{i,\jph,k}, a_{i,\jmh,k}, a_{i,j,\kmh}` or :math:`a_{i,j,\kph}` are zero, then we simply define